 An unprecedented mobilisation of the international community to fight malaria, as well as massive investments since the beginning of the century have allowed cutting by half the mortality rate of the disease globally.
+Between 2000 and 2021, the number of countries with fewer than 10 indigenous cases increased from 4 to 25.

 A Future Free of Malaria for Children in Viet Nam

 Gender inequalities hinder access to prevention and care.
 Reaching out to the most vulnerable, particularly to displaced people, is a major factor of success against malaria, as is against all other epidemics.
-Fifty per cent of all malaria cases occur in just 6 countries: Nigeria, the Democratic Republic of Congo.
-Uganda, Ivory Coast, Mozambique and Niger.

 Progress against the disease were achieved thanks to massive vector control efforts, either through indoor residual spraying (IRS) or the distribution of long-lasting mosquito nets impregnated with insecticide (ITNs), diagnosis tests, and Artemisinin-based combination therapies (ACT).
 While research for the development of an antimalarial vaccine is encouraging and would add a new tool to the existing arsenal to fight the disease, its development and provision to all populations in need is not yet at a wide use stage.